 About Swiss Chard

 Chard is a member of the beet family, even though it does not develop a bulbous root.
-Swiss chard, beets, and spinach are also members of the goosefoot family because the plant leaves are shaped like the foot of a goose.
+Swiss chard, beets, and spinach are also members of the goosefoot family because the plant leaves are shaped like a goose’s foot.

-The stems come in a wide array of colors that include red, pink, yellow, orange, white, and can be chopped and added to recipes much like celery.
+The stems come in a wide array of colors, including red, pink, yellow, orange, and white, and can be chopped and added to recipes like celery.

-Swiss chard is known for its shiny green leaves and bright colored stems.
+Swiss chard is known for its shiny green leaves and brightly colored stems.
 While colored chard is attractive in the garden and on the plate, the white stem varieties are generally more productive, cold tolerant, and bolt resistant.
-Here are some common varieties of Swiss chard:
+Here are some common types of Swiss chard to consider growing:

-- Lucullus produces an abundance of wide light green deeply savoyed leaves with white ribs on top of ivory colored celery-like stalks.
+- Lucullus Swiss Chard produces an abundance of broad, light green, wrinkled leaves with white ribs on top of ivory-colored celery-like stalks.
 The plants mature in 70 days and can reach 2 feet tall.

-- Ruby Red chard, also called rhubarb chard due to its dark green leaves and red stems that resemble a miniature rhubarb plant.
-This variety grows reddish tinged dark green wrinkled foliage with red veins and stalks.
-Young plants are more sensitive to cold than other varieties, and may bolt prematurely if exposed to nighttime temperatures below 50˚F.
+- Ruby Red Chard is also called rhubarb chard due to its dark green leaves and red stems that resemble a miniature rhubarb plant.
+This variety grows reddish-tinged dark green wrinkled foliage with red veins and stalks.
+Young plants are more sensitive to cold than other varieties and may bolt or go to seed if exposed to nighttime temperatures below 50˚F.

-- Silverado chard is a more compact plant with glossy, deep green crinkled leaves, and short, narrow white stems.
-The plants glow more slowly that other varieties, but are extremely bolt resistant and will continue to produce harvests all season.
+- Silverado Chard is a more compact plant with glossy, deep green crinkled leaves and short, narrow white stems.
+The plants grow more slowly than other varieties but are extremely bolt resistant and will continue to produce harvests all season.
 Silverado can also withstand cold temperatures better than the colored chard varieties.

-- Sunset chard features large green leaves and bright yellow to orange stems and veins.
-The plants tolerate both frost and heat very well for a colored variety, and will be ready to harvest as baby green in just 30 days, or full sized in 60 days.
+- Sunset Chard features large green leaves and bright yellow to orange stems and veins.
+The plants tolerate frost and heat very well for a colored variety and will be ready to harvest as baby green in 30 days or full-sized in 60 days.